 This forces natives in places like South Africa and India to collect water from polluted streams and rivers, which compromises their health.
 The cycle in complete when those who had their water stolen from them through coercion die from contaminated water that they were forced to use.

-At the High-Level International Conference on Water Cooperation (ICWC) conference , entitled “Water in the Anthropocene” states that humanity’s impact on freshwater resources were assessed and it was determined that a 3rd of the estimated 7 billion people on earth have limited access to clean water.
+At the High-Level International Conference on Water Cooperation (ICWC) conference, entitled “Water in the Anthropocene” states that humanity’s impact on freshwater resources was assessed and it was determined that a 3rd of the estimated 7 billion people on earth have limited access to clean water.

 Millions if individual local humans affect the regional, continental and global water cycles which facilitates a drastic shortage and untold damage of aquatic ecosystems.